Boiler Maintenance: Everything You Need to Know

 - Check pilot and igniter, look at the condition of the flame

-- Check operation of LWCO – blowdown boiler water level through the drain.
+- Check process of LWCO – blowdown boiler water level through the drain.
 Watch gauge glass to see burner cut off before losing sight of water

 Test your boiler knowledge with this quiz!